pongo-pygmaeus/bumblebee-talks/2-phase/1-week.md

 - NAME - What is a port?
 - NAME - RACK
 - NAME - Why use REST
-- NAME - What do before and after filters do in Sinatra?
+- Harini - What do before and after filters do in Sinatra?

 ### Git Topics
 - NAME - git add -p (and why its awesome!)